 Critical scholars claim that the Mosaic laws came into existence after the Jews contacted the Babylonians during the first millennium B.C.
+And that it was borrowed from the code of Hammurabi.
 But this is incorrect because Moses received the laws from God at Mt.
 Sinai in the middle of the second millennium B.C.
 Therefore, the best explanation to the critics’ claims is that both laws had the same origin.

 Humans knew God’s laws from the very beginning of time.
-The Scriptures tell us that Abraham observed all of Gods’ laws, principles, and commandments four centuries before the Exodus (Gen. 26:5).
+The Scriptures tell us that Abraham observed all of Gods’ laws, principles, and commandments four centuries before the Exodus (Genesis 26:5).
 The laws that were given on Mt.
-Sinai were merely a repetition of God’s commands that had been given to humans long before that time.
+Sinai were merely a repetition of God’s commands that had been given to humans at creation.

 Like Abraham, the Mesopotamian people were taught these laws and they in turn passed them on from generation to generation, orally and later in writing.
 But as the heathen influences slowly crept in the belief systems, they tainted these pure moral and legal principles, corrupted them, and made them less humane.

 People believed for many years that the Code of Hammurabi was the oldest law.
 But recently, several much older laws were discovered.
-Such laws were the Code of Lipit-Isthar which came from Nippur and was published in 1948.
+Such law is the Code of Lipit-Isthar which came from Nippur and was published in 1948.
 This law was written in Sumerian language around one or two centuries before the Code of Hammurabi and is very similar to it.

 These discoveries prove that the closer in time a law to have existed to God’s original law, the more it reflected the character of the real lawgiver.
 For the Creator’s laws resembled His nature of love and justice.